anikpuranik/Natural-Language-Processing/Toxic Comment Classification/README.md

 ## Toxic Comment Classification
 To maintain the security and interest of people for open discussion negative and abusive comments must not be published.
-To check and limit such tyoe of comments filtering process is used.
+To check and limit such type of comments filtering process is used.

 This problem is Kaggle challenge and dataset can be obtained from below: